Jiachen-Mao/basic-deep-learning/README.md

 # Deep Learning Basics
-This repository contains the implementation of basic deep learning algorithms using TensorFlow and PyTorch in Jupyter Notebook.
+This repository contains the implementation of basic deep learning algorithms using TensorFlow and Keras in Jupyter Notebook.